We are super stoked to introduce you all to the entire crew behind @letsplayrideandseek!

 What specs can you tell us about your rig?

 It’s a 2004 Sprinter Van 2500, high top, 170” wheel base.
 We found it for sale at a towing company in Charleston.
 We were actually at the towing company looking at another van we saw for sale on Craigslist, but when we mentioned why we wanted the van, the guy showed us this one.
 Although it’s old, it had a new engine put in with only 40k miles on it!
 It was actually listed on Craigslist for 9k which was out of our budget (around 5k) so we weren’t even considering it.
 But we counter offered and eventually struck a deal of 6k and bought the van in August of 2017.

 It was previously used as a prisoner transport vehicle, a passenger van with a lot of windows.
 We loved the windows offering us lots of natural light and that we could give it a new purpose in life as our freedom vehicle.
 It’s a diesel Mercedes engine and gets about 20-23 MPG.

-We use the Dometic Origo 3000 stove as our cooktop.
+We use the Dometic Origo 3000 stove (Note: since discontinued) as our cooktop.
 It uses denatured clean-burning alcohol.
-Our live edge wood countertop was a gift from our friends at Timberworks!
+Our live edge wood countertop was an awesome campervan gift from our friends at Timberworks!